GrinonBarrett/Taksidos/Core Rules/3=Equipment/Weapons/Melee Weapons.md

 **Patta**, $150, 2.75 lb
 Katar
 _Used by the Kagaladine military as an anti-cavalry weapon, its use is rather uncommon._
-Range is increased to 2 feet.
+Range is increased to unarmed attack range + 2 feet.
 Inflicts attacks as a longsword.

 **Dandpatta**, $190, 3.5 lb
 Longsword
 _Once used by the Kagaldine cavalry as a cavalry sword as a slashing weapon, it has been largely abandoned.
 A shorter version of it has been adopted by infantry._
-Range is increased to 1 yard.
+Range is increased to unarmed attack range + 1 yard.
 Proper cavalry weapon.
 Attacks made against a foe within half range suffer a -1 penalty.

 **Khopesh**, $135, 3.75 lb.
 Longsword